nktntp/quantum-test-task/task4/README.md

 # Soil erosion detection
 This problem is a part of Quantum test task.
-Other problems can be found at the main repo.
+Other problems can be found at the [main repo](https://github.com/nktntp/quantum-test-task).

 ## Project objective
-Given a raster dataset and a mask file train a model to classify if there is a soil erosion of field.
+Given a raster dataset and a mask file train a model to classify if there is an erosion of a field.

 ## Technologies
 - Python3